1. Choose a Name for Your LLC

 2. File a Certificate of Formation

 A Mississippi LLC is created by filing a Certificate of Formation with the Mississippi Secretary of State.
 The certificate must include: the LLC's name and address; the name and address of the LLC’s registered agent; whether the LLC's duration will be perpetual or for a specified period; and whether the LLC will be member-managed.
-The articles must be filed by postal mail.
-The filing fee is $135.
+The certificate must be filed by postal mail.
+The filing fee is $50.

 3. Appoint a Registered Agent